Mirppc/Grub-Recovery-SUSE/README.md

 from there I run fdisk -l to confirm my HD partitition order.

 My root partition is /dev/sda3 in this guide and is where /boot is.

-See below for more instuctions for a seperate /boot partition We need to mount root (for me that's sda3)
+See below for more instuctions for a seperate /boot partition

+We need to mount root (for me that's sda3)

-Now mount / (sda3) with:
+Now mount / (sda3) with

-Code:
-mount /dev/sda3 /mnt
+> mount /dev/sda3 /mnt

-To mount the other devices
+To mount the other devices next do

-Next do:
-Code:
-mount --bind /dev /mnt/dev
+>mount --bind /dev /mnt/dev

-Code:
-mount --bind /proc /mnt/proc
+>mount --bind /proc /mnt/proc

-Code:
-mount --bind /sys /mnt/sys
+>mount --bind /sys /mnt/sys

-Then chroot:
+Then chroot

-Code:
-chroot /mnt
+>chroot /mnt

 Your prompt changes to: Rescue:/>

 Here type:

-Code:
-mkinitrd
-Code:
+>mkinitrd

+Then do

-grub2-mkconfig -o /boot/grub2/grub.cfg
+>grub2-mkconfig -o /boot/grub2/grub.cfg

-Code:
-grub2-install /dev/sda
+>grub2-install /dev/sda
-You can see it all here: https://dl.dropbox.com/u/10573557/Gr...ect/rescue.jpg

-'exit'
+Then to reboot you type exit and then reboot as follows.

+>exit

-# reboot
+># reboot

 This also allows one to have access to YAST hence the binding of sys and proc before chroot.

 If you use LVM please check this post: https://forums.opensuse.org/vbcms-comments/478290-article-re-install-grub2-dvd-rescue-3.html#post2519005

+You can see it all here: https://dl.dropbox.com/u/10573557/Gr...ect/rescue.jpg

 N.B: This method should also work from a live cd

 This should be the same Arch as the installation: ie; 32 bit or 64 bit..USE LIVE CD TO RESCUE

 If you have a seperate /boot partition you will also need to mount that before you chroot.